shiido/file-explorer/README.md

 $ node file-explorer.js ~/Desktop
 ```

-The backend server will open here: http://localhost:3011
+The backend server will start here: http://localhost:3011

+The websocket server will start on port **8081**

 The frontend app will open here: http://localhost:3000